-For example, some antidepressants block your reuptake pumps from vacuuming up leftover serotonin.
+For example, some antidepressants block your re-uptake pumps from vacuuming up leftover serotonin.
 By forcing serotonin to hang around between your brain cells, many people feel ‘happier’.
-These are called selective serotonin reuptake inhibitors (SSRI’s).
+These are called selective serotonin re-uptake inhibitors (SSRI’s).

 A better approach

-What people don’t realize is that when you help encourage proper levels of neurotransmitters in your body, you can feel a whole lot better if you are suffering from mental health disruptions like unhappiness and anxiety.
+What people don’t realise is that when you help encourage proper levels of neurotransmitters in your body, you can feel a whole lot better if you are suffering from mental health disruptions like unhappiness and anxiety.

 Addressing the root cause, the hormone imbalances have to be the top priority.